tomasreimers/Cybersecurity-wiki-tables/README.md

 5. Add the filter widget before the table, bind any changes to trigger the filter functions
 6. Change all the filter widget options based on the data-attributes configuration, this will trigger the table to update

-## Copyright
+## Copyright and License

-Copyright President and Fellows of Harvard College, 2012
+Copyright President and Fellows of Harvard College, 2013

+Licensed under the MIT License.